SFSUCyberClub/SFSUSEC-Website/resources/Android-Reversing.md

 sensitive/special information that is device-specific, such as your smartphone, android uses a special component called a "Manager" that resides in the userspace

-An example would be your phone's app location - something that is exclusive to your phone An app would invoke the android api through this manager, but while doing so, would still be within the sandbox due to the "Manager" also being in userspace.
-Manager tends to behave like its own app, but with slightly higher privileges due to containing sensitive data.
+An example would be your phone's app location - something that is exclusive to your phone's capability of obtaining.
+An app would invoke the android api through this manager, but while doing so, would still be within the sandbox due to the "Manager" also being in userspace.
+Manager tends to behave like its own app, but with slightly higher privileges.

 Behind the scenes, this interprocess communication is administered by a IPC/RPC called Binder Intents are defined by binder calls, so Apps use them when they want to communicate with these "Managers", and really any other app.

-And with IPC/RPC communication, a special device driver that uses ioctl transfers communication between the userspace-unprivileged and the userspace-privileged
+And with IPC/RPC communication, a special device driver in the kernel uses ioctl to administer communication between the userspace-unprivileged and the userspace-privileged
-See image below, and here's more information on what a [device driver](https://en.wikipedia.org/wiki/Device_driver) if you're starting fresh.
+See image below, and here's more information on what a [device driver](https://en.wikipedia.org/wiki/Device_driver) is if you're starting fresh.

 ![RPC](../assets/images/android-reversing/android-RPC.png)
 Source -> [https://mobisec.reyammer.io/slides](https://mobisec.reyammer.io/slides)

 * * *

+With some of these fundementals out of the way, let's get started with retrieving Doodle Jump from our phone.
+>> Make sure to enable USB debugging in the [developer settings](https://developer.android.com/studio/debug/dev-options)
+>> Make sure to use a USB Micro cable with a data line

 ## Using ADB

 Our first tool for teh job is called ADB.
-It essentially lets you interact with the component so that you
+Integrated by Google for app developers, this tool allows you to interface between your device and host machine.
+We can use ADB to our advantage when we want to retrieve, install, or modify apps.
+Since we're going to be taking apart an app from the phone, we're going to use `adb pull` to retrieve it.

+Before we do that, however, we should first find where it's located within our phone's filesystem.
+- Run `adb shell pm list packages` to list the full package name of each app registered on your android.
+  - Use `grep` so that you can filter down this list to the specific app you are looking for.
+- Run `adb shell pm path <package name>` to acquire the full path

+Once you have the full path, you'll see a 'base.apk' file at the end of it.
+This is quite literally your app, so go ahead and `adb pull <path of package> .` and you should be ready for the next step!

+_Note for future reference_ - If for some reason you mysteriously encounter a "no such file or directory error" despite properly addressing the path, you may want to try entering your android's shell with `adb shell`, copying the base.apk elsewhere (like /sdcard/) (while you're in the android shell) `adb cp <original path of base.apk> /sdcard/`, and trying `adb pull` again with the new path.

 ## The Framework of an app